kwanhur/lua-resty-hash/README.md

 Copyright and License
 =====================

-This module is licensed under the Apache License Version 2.0 .
+This module is licensed under the MIT License .

 Copyright (C) 2016, by kwanhur <huang_hua2012@163.com>, VIPS Inc.